smkim0508/PeerPear/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Google Gemini API
-This project uses Google Gemini 2.0 Flash (temporarily) for the LLM client.
+This project uses Google Gemini 2.0 Flash for the LLM client.
 To receieve an API KEY to run it locally, please visit: https://aistudio.google.com/ and set up your project

+## Contributing to the Project
+Before contributing to the backend services, please read [this document](/src/README.md) in detail.